 You don’t have to tell the greatest campfire ghost story of all time.
 What matters most is telling a good story.
 Use your tone, language, anecdotes, stats, or any other storytelling device to help you communicate an emotion.
 (Just make sure the emotion is appropriate for the subject.)

 Brevity is key when writing an explainer video script.
 The longer it is, the less impact it will have.
 Remember: Explainer videos are usually between 30 seconds and 3 minutes.
+(Not sure how long it should be?
+This guide can help you figure it out.)

 - Watch your word count.
 130-150 words per minute is a comfortable pace.